Father, son charged with killing black man Ahmaud Arbery

 The GBI news release said the McMichaels “confronted Arbery with two firearms.
 During the encounter, Travis McMichael shot and killed Arbery.”
 No other details were immediately released.
-It was not immediately known whether either of the McMichaels had an attorney who could comment on the charges.
+It was not immediately known whether either of the McMichaels had an attorney who could comment.

+Georgia Bureau of Investigation director Vic Reynolds said in a Facebook post that his agency could only get involved at the request of local authorities, and that didn't happen until this week.
+“I realize that emotions are running high in this community, and they're running high throughout this state.
+And the last thing anyone wants to do is extend us any patience.
+But I also realize that this investigation must be done correctly, and therefore I must ask for a little of your patience,” Reynolds said.

 ALSO READ